RottenKiwi2004/EGCI113/02 Variables/02-03 Example.md

 Don't worry if you couldn't come up with this yourself.
 For beginners, it takes a lot of trials and errors with some Googling before getting a promising solution.

+Next we will take a look at all important printing formats.

 </details>